awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 ## Event Source Mapping API<a name="services-kinesis-api"></a>

 To create the event source mapping with the AWS CLI, use the [CreateEventSourceMapping](API_CreateEventSourceMapping.md) API\.
 The following example uses the AWS CLI to map a function named `my-function` to a Kinesis data stream\.
-The data stream is specified by an Amazon Resource Name \(ARN\), with a batch size of 500 hundred, starting from the timestamp in Unix time\.
+The data stream is specified by an Amazon Resource Name \(ARN\), with a batch size of 500, starting from the timestamp in Unix time\.

 ```
 $ aws lambda create-event-source-mapping --function-name my-function --no-enabled \